open-telemetry/oteps/text/metrics/0000-multivariate-timeseries.md

 ## Motivation

 A Multivariate time series has more than one time-dependent variable.
 Each variable depends not only on its past values but also has some dependency on other variables.
-A 3 axis accelerometer reporting 3 metrics simultaneously, a meteorological weather station reporting temperature, cloud cover, dew point, humidity and wind speed, an http transaction chararterized by many related metrics sharing the same labels, ... are all common examples of multivariate time-series.
+A 3 axis accelerometer reporting 3 metrics simultaneously; a meteorological weather station reporting temperature, cloud cover, dew point, humidity and wind speed; an http transaction chararterized by many related metrics sharing the same labels are all common examples of multivariate time-series.

 With the current version of the OpenTelemetry protocol we force users to transform these multivariate time-series into a collection of univariate time-series instead of keeping end-to-end an efficient multivariate representation.